Maumagnaguagno/Spriter/README.md

 It is important to note that you can reproduce your results giving the same ~~seed~~ inspiration to the computer.
 The Image class is only used to save and load files, no need to require it otherwise.
-Spriter is grid-based (zeroes and ones) and can print without problems to the terminal.
+Spriter is works on a binary grid and can print without problems to the terminal.

 ```Ruby
 require './Spriter'